BRAIN INJURY ASSOCIATION OF NEW YORK STATE

 consideration being the skills and other qualities the nominee can bring to the Board

-….six (6) district Board Members, one individual elected from each District by the members of the Association residing in such districts.
-All members elected as Board Members representing a District shall be individuals who have experience brain injury or family members of individuals who has experienced brain injury.
+….seven (7) District Board Members, one individual elected from each District by the members of the Association residing in such districts.
+All members elected as District Board Members shall be individuals who have experience brain injury or family members of individuals who has experienced brain injury.
 District Board Members shall be elected by vote of the membership within the respective District, and shall be responsible for sharing the needs and activities of the District with the Board of Directors, representing the District at Board activities and serving at the representative of the Board at chapter meetings.
-District board representatives have the responsibility to communicate regularly with, and report to the Board of Directors on the activities of the Chapters in their district.
+District Board Members have the responsibility to communicate regularly with, and report to the Board of Directors on the activities of the Chapters in their district.
 Each individual board member is entitled to one vote.

 8.2 Terms of Office